Man's Search for Meaning

 Born in 1905, Dr. Frankl received the degrees of Doctor of Medicine and Doctor of Philosophy from the University of Vienna.
 During World War II he spent three years at Auschwitz, Dachau and other concentration camps.

 Dr. Frankl first published in 1924 in the International Journal of Psychoanalysis and has since published twenty-six books, which have been translated into nineteen languages, including Japanese and Chinese.
 He was a visiting professor at Harvard, Duquesne, and Southern Methodist Universities.
 Honorary Degrees have been conferred upon him by Loyola University in Chicago, Edgecliff College, Rockford College, and Mount Mary College, as well as by universities in Brazil and Venezuela.
 He was a guest lecturer at universities throughout the world and made fifty-one lecture tours throughout the United States alone.
-He was President of the Austrian Medical Society of Psychotherapy.
+He was President of the Austrian Medical Society of Psychotherapy." - Amazon

 Purchase The Book